Amp-Lab-at-VT/Stylophone/2022-10-3-Stylophone.md

 ## Educational Value Added
 This Project with help me learn:
-1.How to design low frequency oscillators
+1. How to design low frequency oscillators
-2.How to a simple audio amplifier
+2. How to a simple audio amplifier
-3.How to design PCB
+3. How to design PCB

 ## Tasks
 1. Design a square wave generator using TLC555 that produces different frequencies with different resistor values.